Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Comma-separated list of labels for the data plane.

-labels are key-value pairs that provide additional context information for each DP.
+Labels are key-value pairs that provide additional context information for each DP.

 Each label must be configured as a string in the format `key:value`.